Disability help offered by different airlinesedit

 London Gatwick Airport, for example, developed the sunflower lanyard scheme for people with hidden disabilities who may want some extra assistance while checking-in, making their way through security, enjoying the restaurant and shopping facilities, or boarding the plane.
 This has since been rolled out to a whole host of other airports, supermarkets and further afield.

 But what of the airlines themselves?
 When booking flights or even choosing a holiday destination, it’s important to know what services and facilities are available with various carriers to ensure your travel experience is as relaxed as possible.
-So we’ve put together the following guide to help share the breadth of services offered by different airlines.
+With air travel restrictions lifted and people starting to holiday once again, we’ve put together the following guide to help share the breadth of services offered by different airlines.

 It’s worth noting that most airlines will need at least 48 hours’ notice should you require any special assistance for your flight.